delta-student8/delta-demo/README.md

 # delta-demo
-this is the demo class for Git &amp; GitHub
+this is the demo class for Git &amp; Github